View Joel Vittori's Obituary on delawareonline.com and share memories

 In 1963, Joel returned to Salem to join his father in owning and operating Vittori Motor Company (a Chrysler/Dodge dealership).
 In the late 1960's, Joel worked for Olympic Airways as head of Sales for North America, returning to Vittori Motor Company in 1970.
 He owned the dealership until 1989 when he sold the business.
 Joel's love of the travel industry led him to owning or partnering in four travel agencies throughout the years.

 After returning to Salem, Joel became active in community service organizations which included the Salem Jaycees, the Penns Grove Exchange Club and the John B. Campbell Community Center.
-Joel was also active in the Stand Up for Salem initiative.
+Joel was also active in the Stand Up for Salem initiative and a longtime member of St. Joseph's RC Church in Woodstown.

 In 1974, Joel became a member of the AAA South Jersey Board of Directors, eventually becoming the club's CEO.
 He retired from AAA in 2009, continuing to serve on the Board of Directors.
 During his tenure as CEO, Joel became involved with the Ronald McDonald House of South Jersey and the Adam Taliaferro Foundation.

-Joel was predeceased by his father in 1981 and his mother in 2009.
+Joel was predeceased by his father in 1981 and his mother in 2009 as well as his sister-in-law, Judith D. Clemente.
 He is survived by his wife, Faith Clemente Vittori, and his three children Joel Vittori, Jr. (Amy F.), John Vittori (Elizabeth) and Amy Vittori as well as five grandchildren John Patrick, Seth, Michael, Emma and Ann.
-He is also survived by his brother-in-law John Clemente as well as sister-in-law and brother-in-law Louise and Joseph Lucchesi as well as many nieces, nephews, cousins and friends.
+He is also survived by his brother-in-law John Clemente as well as sister-in-law and brother-in-law Louise and Joseph Lucchesi, his aunt Corinne Malson as well as many nieces, nephews, cousins and friends.

-The family will hold a private burial service with a celebration of Joel's life scheduled at a later date. www.adamsfuneralhome.org
+The family will hold a private burial service with a celebration of Joel's life scheduled at a later date.
+In Lieu of flowers the family has suggested that donations be sent to the Adam Taliaferro Foundation, PO Box 8232, Turnersville, NJ 08012 and, or the Ronald McDonald House of South Jersey, 550 Mickle Blvd., Camden, NJ 08103 in Joel's memory. www.adamsfuner alhome.org.